MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 The index we're creating for this tutorial is relatively small and can be built locally.
 For larger and more complex index(es), use cloud builds to leverage high performing machines in Azure to build.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)

-## Deploy MAKES API Host with a custom index
+## Deploy a MAKES API with a custom index

 We are now ready to set up a MAKES API instance with a custom index.